xupgit/compute_acceleration/Optimization_lab.md

 - Expand OpenCL if necessary, and select the **optimiaztion_lab-Default** configuration

-- Check the *binary container* has been included in the *Arguments* tab
+- Check that the *binary container* has been included in the *Arguments* tab

   For Alveo, this will be the binary_container_1.**xclbin** file, and for AWS this will be the binary_container_1.**awsxclbin** file.